HMarzban/ned/README.md

 }); // @router.controller()
 ```

-Note: all script when loaded in Dome object remain it even we remove script tag so, ned after first time loaded script and for second one just invoke the controller and rerun script again. so all script must be in the controller till ned run it after call route.
+Note: all scripts when loaded in Dom object remain, even we remove the script tag so, Ned, after the first-time script loaded to handle it inside of the controller and for the second one just invoke the controller and rerun the script again.
+So all scripts must be in the controller till Ned runs it after call route.

-it the controller and in call-site you have some feature throu `this`, if you console out `this` it gives you these info/data:
+in the controller and in call-site, you have some feature through `this`, if you console out `this` it gives you these info/data:

 ```javascript
 [Object]:{
 	info: {